Gitmastersalman/FirstRepo/README.md

 This is my 4th commit on branch 1
 This is my 5th commit on branch 1
 This is my 6th commit on branch 1
+This is my 7th commit on branch 1